What is Panchakarma?

 Panchakarma begins with having an initial 90-minute consultation with Dr. Brigid Lunder, Jen LeValley and myself.
 During this consultation we will determine your Ayurvedic Constitution and any current imbalances you may have.
 We will also discuss your intention for doing panchakarma, as well as your health goals.

 Next, we will go over your detailed plan for panchakarma, which involves three phases.
 The process begins with eating a cleansing Ayurvedic diet, which is based on your constitution, for approximately 10 days.
 In addition, during this time, there are daily self-care practices, as well as cleansing practices, that you will do to support your detoxification process.
 This includes internal oleation (taking ghee), purgation, yoga, pranayama, meditation, self-oil massage and journaling.
-This beginning phase is referred to as purvakarma, or the preparation phase.
+This first phase is referred to as purvakarma, or the preparation phase.

 After purvakarma, is the panchakarma phase, or detoxification phase, where you receive five consecutive days of Ayurvedic treatments, which includes tandem abhyanga, shirodhara, external basti and swedana.
 It may include other treatments too, based on any imbalances you are experiencing.
 Here is a sample schedule of a typical panchakarma treatment day: